Skip to content

 Calories: 80kcal

-When you need a substitute for superfine sugar, also known as caster sugar or baker’s sugar, it’s really as simple as making it.
+When you need superfine sugar, also known as caster sugar or baker’s sugar, it’s really as simple as making it.
 Once you make it yourself, you will wonder why you ever bought it.
 It is much less expensive to make it and it takes only two minutes – literally only two minutes.

 Equipment